 Establishing a network among literacy providers to share best practices

-The Reading Works literacy partners are sharing methods, strategies and experiences to design “best practices” that can be replicated.
+The Reading Works Impact Partners are sharing methods, strategies and experiences to design “best practices” that can be replicated.
 Reports of this collaborative effort will be available through newsletters, conferences, and Web site updates.

 Strengthening the connection between adult learners and skilled work

-Reading Works will work with business and civic organizations to facilitate a path to high-quality jobs in the new economy, including mentoring, job shadowing and apprenticeships for learners, increasing their incentive to remain in literacy programs.
-Innovative pilot programs — within the agencies — will be explored to increase the opportunities for adult learners to join the workforce.
+Reading Works is working with business and civic organizations to facilitate a path to high-quality jobs in the new economy, including mentoring, job shadowing and apprenticeships for learners, increasing their incentive to remain in literacy programs.
+Innovative pilot programs — within our Impact Partners — will be explored to increase the opportunities for adult learners to join the workforce.

 Linking literacy agencies with other professional and social services

 Barriers, such as the lack of transportation, child care, health care, vision screening and eyeglasses, discourage learners and can prevent them from getting help.
-Reading Works will assist literacy providers in forming partnerships with the services needed in order to remove the barriers to learning.
+Reading Works assists our Impact Partners by forming partnerships with the services needed in order to remove the barriers to learning.

 Collecting data and measuring results

-Reading Works and our partner literacy agencies have agreed on a shared measurement system, including how we will measure success, track our efforts towards reaching our goals, and determine what is or is not working.
-Reading Works is collecting data for our whole literacy network and measuring results across the community to make sure that, as a collective, we stay on track and hold each other accountable.
+Reading Works and our Impact Partners have agreed on a shared measurement system, including how we will measure success, track our efforts towards reaching our goals, and determine what is or is not working.
+Reading Works has created the Reading Works Community Database to collect data for our whole literacy network and measuring results across the community to make sure that, as a collective, we stay on track and hold each other accountable.

 Raising public awareness

-The Reading Works media partners, including the Detroit Free Press, The Michigan Chronicle, WXYZ-TV (Channel 7), WDET-FM (101.9), Clear Channel Radio Detroit, and Detroit Public Television, are shining a spotlight on the problem, galvanizing the community and encouraging public policy that supports adult literacy initiatives.
+The Reading Works media partners, including the Detroit Free Press, Detroit Media Partnership, The Michigan Chronicle, WXYZ-TV (Channel 7), WDET-FM (101.9) and Clear Channel Radio Detroit are shining a spotlight on the problem, galvanizing the community and encouraging public policy that supports adult literacy initiatives.